 There are two ways to sign up for our support.

-1. Sign up to our Crew Academy database.
+1. Sign up to our NE Screen Crew Academy mailing list.

-If you are 18 or over, live in the North East and are thinking about working in film and TV you can sign up to our Academy mailing list and attend any of our free Crew Academy events.
-This includes networking events, boot camps, masterclasses, workshops where you get to hear from and talk to industry professionals.
+If you are 18 or over, live in the North East and are thinking about working in film and TV you can sign up to our Academy mailing list and attend any of our free Crew Academy events where you will hear from and talk to industry professionals.
 We can also help with finding shadowing opportunities so you can see first-hand what it’s like to work on a production.
 Email us now with the postcode of your North East base and we’ll keep you up to date on any upcoming events.

 2. Become a Crew Academy member.